 REVIEW: ‘Straight Outta Compton’ Falls Short of the Greatness Found in My Personal N.W.A.
 Fan Fiction

-By The Second City | Aug 19, 2015
+by The Second City - Aug 19, 2015

 Nearly 40 years after hip hop revolutionized the culture, the genre finally has its first Hollywood biopic, and it couldn’t have started with a more interesting subject.
 The story of N.W.A.’s rise as the voice of gangsta rap is one worthy of the screen— full of interpersonal drama, excess and tragedy.
 But unfortunately, Straight Outta Compton falls frustratingly short of greatness, thanks to poor casting, weak directorial choices and a script that is nowhere near as good as the N.W.A. script I wrote and have been shopping around Hollywood since 2004.

 That isn’t to say that Straight Outta Compton isn’t a reasonably entertaining portrayal, only that it would have benefited greatly from more complex characterizations—like those found in my incredulously unproduced screenplay F*ck The Police.
-Lightweight screenwriters Jonathan Herman and Andrea Berloff offer only a superficial glance at the rap group--instead of the sweeping fantasia N.W.A. so clearly deserves and would have received, had Universal taken their heads outta their asses and bought my script when they had the chance.
+Lightweight screenwriters Jonathan Herman and Andrea Berloff offer only a superficial glance at the rap group–instead of the sweeping fantasia N.W.A. so clearly deserves and would have received, had Universal taken their heads outta their asses and bought my script when they had the chance.

 While F. Gary Gray succeeds in creating a visually appealing recreation of the N.W.A.’s early years in South Central L.A., Straight Outta Compton’s 2 hour 27 minute runtime is laughably brief considering the subject matter and is, quite frankly, insulting to the viewer.
 If my 6.5-hour long screenplay of F*ck The Police didn’t spare any details, one wonders why Straight Outta Compton couldn’t do the same.
 Oh, wait!
 I remember why!
 BECAUSE IT WAS WRITTEN BY A BUNCH OF HACKS WITH NO APPRECIATION FOR HIP HOP OR GREAT FILMMAKING.